sandeepashok/Movies-app/README.md

 ### About

-  This is a movie recommendation app called "Movieeze", This app inspired by IMDb.
+  This is a movie recommendation app called "Movieeze".
+This app inspired by IMDb.

 ### Built With